-It took me a while to realize that being in this psychic swamp was an essential phase in the process of making sensible choices.
-I learned that just because I didn’t have an immediate answer about how I felt about a certain matter, this didn’t mean that I was lost and going nowhere.
+It took me a while to realize that being in this limbo of feeling conflicted was an essential phase in the process of making sensible choices.
+I learned that just because I didn’t have an immediate answer about how I felt about a certain matter, didn’t mean that I was lost.
 I was simply in “process mode”; a stage when I’m trying to figure stuff out based on what I know and what I don’t know.

 I took some additional pressure off by reminding myself that there really are no mistakes in life, only learning experiences.
 As long as I make choices that are in alignment with my values and purpose, I know that I’m heading in the right direction.
-Even if I don’t get the immediate outcome that I want, I would still gain valuable insights that will be instrumental in my personal evolution and growth.
+Even if I don’t get the outcome that I want, I would still gain valuable insights that will be instrumental in my evolution.

-If you find yourself tempted to just “get on with things” and seek quick-fixes to solve complicated cases, slow down, breath, and stay in that space of “not knowing”, even if it feels uncomfortable.
-We now live in a fast-paced world where many of us feel that we don’t have the luxury to ruminate over matters for too long.
+If you find yourself tempted to seek quick-fixes to solve complicated cases that caused conflicted feelings, slow down, breath, and stay in that space of ‘not knowing’, even if it feels uncomfortable.
+We live in a fast-paced world where many of us feel that we don’t have the luxury to ruminate over matters for too long.
 But this is precisely the kind of hasty reaction that’ll lead to an unfulfilling outcome.

 We need to step into the whirlwind of chaos because that’s where the biggest breakthroughs and lessons come from.
 It offers an opportunity for growth, progress, and for you to flex your decision-making muscles.
-You’re a beautifully complex being with deep and profound emotions that need to be acknowledged.
-Instead of ignoring them, get curious and see where it leads you.
+Instead of dismissing it, get curious and see where it leads you.

 In her book, Winning from Within, Erica Ariel Fox states that although we are one integrated self, when it comes to making decisions, we shouldn’t think of ourselves as just as one “unitary me”.
 Within all of us are inner negotiators that have different but valid perspectives.
 Instead of seeing it as an inner war brewing within you, see it as a need for inner negotiation between the conflicting parts within you.

 Your inner executive committee consists of the Big Four – the warrior, thinker, dreamer and lover.
 Imagine these inner negotiators sitting around a conference table, getting an understanding of others’ values and figuring out what they need most to reach an agreement.
-Fox believes that this is a less painful process, which gets more durable results because you take into account all your various needs.
+Fox believes that this is a less painful process, which gets more durable results because you take into account all your various needs, before making a decision.

-Another cause of conflicted feelings is a lack of confidence and trust in one’s ability to make responsible choices and understand how one really feels about situations.
+Another cause of conflicted feelings is a lack of confidence and trust in our ability to make responsible choices and understand how we really feel.
 The danger of having low self-confidence is that a person is vulnerable to being influenced by the opinions of others, which could overshadow that voice of reason within them that knows what’s best for them.

 If this is the case for you, your first priority should be building your self-confidence and getting in touch with the true essence of who you are and what you stand for.
 Without a solid inner foundation, you’ll perpetually face difficulties in dealing with any inner conflicts within you.
 You’ll need to have solid decision-making skills before you can untangle a complex emotional experience.

-Here are some ideas on what you can do when two or more feelings are competing for the numero uno position so that you can act on it:
+Here are some ideas on what you can do when two or more conflicted feelings are competing for the numero uno position for you to act on it:

-- Turn down the noise: Usually, when we’re in a state of inner conflict, we’re pretty stressed out – especially if it’s in regards to a weighty matter.
-Our minds are racing with all kinds of thoughts about the looming issue that’s demanding an answer from us.
-You might also be inundated with the opinions of those around you.
-The truth is that there’s no way that you can be objective and make sound decisions when you have a tensed-up nervous system.
-In fact, your body releases stress hormones such as cortisol, which incapacitates your ability to think clearly about situations.
-So the first step is to calm down and get centered.
-Temporarily walk away from the situation at hand and let your mind get engaged with doing other things.
-When you disengage, not only do you give your mental faculty a much needed break, but you allow your subconscious mind to process the information in a relaxed frame of mind.
-Whenever I’ve done this, I’ve found that when I return to the issue, I invariably have insights that I didn’t have before.
+1. Turn down the noise: When we’re in a state of inner conflict, we experience stress, especially if it’s in regards to a weighty matter.
+Our minds are race with all kinds of thoughts about the looming issue that’s demanding an answer from us.
+You might also be flooded with the opinions of those around you.
+There’s no way that you can be objective and make sound decisions in this tense state.
+Get calm and centered by temporarily walk away from the situation and allowing your mind to rest and refocus.

 Just like how ocean waves build up, crash against shores and then return to the sea, your emotions will also go through a similar cycle of ups and downs.
-But the good news is that you’re in complete control of moderating the movement of the waves within you.
+The good news is that you’re in complete control of the movement of the waves within you.
 The stormy seas of unsettled conflicted feelings can be smoothed out by you.
-Take heart in knowing that you alone hold the key to your salvation.
+Take heart in knowing that you hold the key to your salvation.

 All my best on your journey,

 Question for you: Are you facing a situation in your life where you have to work through conflicted feelings?
-How do you plan to deal with it?
+How do you plan to deal with feeling conflicted?